Steam Piping Tutorial

 Header

 The boiler header is part of the heart of the near boiler piping.
-The purpose of the header is to collect all the steam from the boiler, which will include some water, and move it to the system risers allowing the water to separate from the steam before entering the system riser.
-The steam will rise up in the pipe and the water will stay on the bottom of the pipe.
-As the steam gets to the system risers the steam will go up and the water and a small amount of steam will stay in the header.
-This will assist in producing dry steam.
+The purpose of the header is to collect all the steam from the boiler, which will include some water, and move it to the system risers, allowing the water to separate from the steam before entering the system riser.
+The steam will rise in the pipe, while the water will remain at the bottom of the pipe.
+As the steam reaches the system risers, it will rise, and the water and a small amount of steam will remain in the header.
+This will help produce dry steam.

 Click the browser BACK button